VinniciusC/FWCI-Scopus-project/README.md

 Optimized harvesting and usage of FWCI and TPP.
 Article age- and field-normalized tools to evaluate scientific impact\
 Edgar D. Zanotto and Vinicius Carvalho\
 Department of Materials Engineering - DEMa\
+Center for Research, Technology and Education in Vitreous Materials\
-Federal University of São Carlos - UFSCar
+Federal University of São Carlos - UFSCar\
+Sao Carlos, SP, Brazil\
+(dedz@ufscar.br)\

 ## Requirements